tboldagh/FunRootAna/index.md

 * ... and couple more.

 ## Lazy vs eager evaluation
-The transformations performed  can be evaluated immediately or left till actual histogram filling is needed.
+The transformations performed  can be evaluated immediately or left till actual histogram filling (or any other summary) is needed.
 The EagerFunctionalVector features the first approach.
 If the containers are large in your particular problem it may be expensive to make many such copies.
 Another strategy can be used in this case.
 That is *lazy* evaluation.
 In this approach objects crated by every transformation are in fact very lightweight (i.e. no data is copied).
 Instead, the *recipes* of how to transform the data when it will be needed are kept in these intermediate objects.